 The first step you will have to take is to find out the brand of the faucet.
 It is often printed somewhere on the spout or handles.
 Sometimes it is on a tag on the water supply under the sink.
 Once you find the brand you can see what parts are available, or call tech support and they will walk you through the steps.

 Some faucets are not branded.
 These become drastically harder to repair as it is difficult to know where to look for the parts.
 You may even have to remove the cartridge and sift through thousands of pictures of cartridges to see what looks like the right fit.
 At this point, unless you are bored, it is probably best to call a plumber.
 They often have at least a general idea of the direction to look in, even if they do not know exactly what it is.

 Assuming you can find the brand and the cartridge, it is time to do the actual repair.

 - Step 1.

 Turn the water off.
 In almost all situations the cartridge is under the handle so the handle(s) needs to be removed.
 Handles are attached with a set screw, or the “bonnet” is threaded on, or it pulls off.

 - Step 2.

 With the handle removed you should see the tip of the cartridge.
 There will be a retaining nut or device of some kind, or the cartridge itself will be threaded in.
 If you have not removed any kind of retaining device and it is not threaded, do not try to remove the cartridge or you will create more work for yourself or the plumber.
 Once the retaining device is removed you can proceed to remove the cartridge.

-With the cartridge removed look inside with a flashlight and visually inspect for any bits of calcium or rubber that is loose in there.
+With the cartridge removed look inside with a flashlight and visually inspect for any bits of calcium or rubber that are loose in there.
 Remove any bits you can, but don’t scrape the edges as that can cause leaks.